-However your tea experience is incomplete without the tea estate visit wherein you get a complete insight into how our master hands are working from the plantation of the tea to the end product.
+The tea experience being very educational and involving inspired us to open our own tea estate for tourists who would be interested in knowing about how a tea leaf makes it to their tea cup.
+The tea experience is a complete insight into how our master hands are working from the plantation of the tea to the final aroma.
 It is a complete process from the tea nursery to the final aroma.
 The Nya Sylee and Sylee tea estate is spread across 2100 hectares in total with an annual yield of 2 million kgs of tea.

 Fermentation: A great deal of attention is paid to regulate the temperature, humidity and the duration of fermentation to ensure that the flavour of the tea remains intact.